All About PowerPoint, Presentations & Life

-You'll have to insert the full visual once again in PowerPoint 2010 and send it backwards.
+You'll have to insert the full visual once again in PowerPoint 2010 and send it backward.
 The rest of the steps will remain the same as explained in the article above.

-How did you like the PowerPoint tutorial?
+How did you like the highlight picture PowerPoint tutorial?
 Please share your feedback in the comments below.